nordic-institute/xrd4j/example-adapter/Setting-up-Development-Environment.md

 ### Building the code

 Example adapter uses Maven as the build management tool.
-In order to build the whole project and generate the war  file (`example-adapter-x.x.x-SNAPSHOT.war`), you must run the maven command below from the project root directory.
+In order to build the whole project and generate the WAR-file (`example-adapter-x.x.x-SNAPSHOT.war`), you must run the maven command below from the project root directory.

 ```
 mvn clean install
 ```

-Running the above maven command generates the war file under the directory presented below (`x.x.x` being replaced by the version):
+Running the above maven command generates the WAR-file under the directory presented below (`x.x.x` being replaced by the version):

 ```
 target/example-adapter-x.x.x-SNAPSHOT.war
 ```

 #### Error on building the code

-If running `mvn clean install` generates the error presented below, there are two possible solutions.
+If running `mvn clean install` generates the error

 ```
 [ERROR] Failed to execute goal on project example-adapter: Could not resolve dependencies for project com.pkrete.xrd4j.tools:example-adapter:war:0.0.1-SNAPSHOT: Failed to collect dependencies at com.pkrete.xrd4j:common:jar:0.0.1: Failed to read artifact descriptor for com.pkrete.xrd4j:common:jar:0.0.1: Could not transfer artifact com.pkrete.xrd4j:common:pom:0.0.1 from/to csc-repo (https://maven.csc.fi/repository/internal/): sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target -> [Help 1]
 ```

+try one of two solutions:

 ##### Solution 1